klenert17/Caster/README.md

 ### Reflection

 I enforced and used my knowlage on using the fasten mate tool, and this really helped me connect the parts in the way I wanted it to.
+For parts like the Axle, the revolute mate was more helpful becasue not only does it lock a part into place, it allows it to spin, ulike the fasten mate.
+The slider mate allows the part to slide only up and down along a chosen line.

 ---